eshields1011/CPSC380-Assignment2/README.md

 # CPSC380-Assignment2
-Multithreaded synchronized program that simulates a see saw
+Multithreaded synchronized program that simulates a see saw via the usage of two semaphores.